deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 The game is structured by chapters for each day.
 The chapters aren't visible to the player though, and can only be distinguished by the change of scenery with morning/noon/evening/night scenes.

-This is a short overwiev of the different scenes:
+This is a short overview of the different scenes:

 ### Day 1